clearlinux/mixer-tools/docs/mixer.bundle.1.rst

       Display ``bundle add`` help information and exit.

-``edit``
+``create``

     Create new bundles or copy existing bundles.
-This command will locate the bundle (looking first in local-bundles, then in upstream-bundles).
+    This command will locate the bundle by first looking in local-bundles, and then in upstream-bundles.
 If the bundle is only found upstream, the bundle file will be copied to your local-bundles directory.
 If the bundle is not found anywhere, a blank template will be created with the correct name.

     Passing '--add' will also add the bundle(s) to your mix.
-Please note that bundles are added after all bundles are edited, and thus will not be added if any errors are encountered earlier on.
+Please note that bundles are added after all bundles are created, and thus will not be added if any errors are encountered earlier on.

-    In addition to the global options ``mixer bundle edit`` takes the following options.
+    In addition to the global options ``mixer bundle create`` takes the following options.

     - ``--add``